RiddhikaTripathi/AI_CS_Bot/README.md

 - 💬 Interactive chat interface built using React + Tailwind CSS
 - 🧠 Contextual memory to maintain previous chat history
 - ⚙️ Supabase backend for message & session tracking
-- 🤖 AI-driven replies generated using LLM (Bolt prompt)
+- 🤖 AI-driven replies generated using LLM
 - ⚠️ Escalation simulation for queries that cannot be answered
 - 📊 Structured and maintainable codebase